LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/calendar.md

+## N.E.W.T.s Scheduling
+- N.E.W.T.s will be taking place the weekends of November 22nd.
+- Exact times will be announced at a future date on Discord.

 ## O.W.L.s Double Round Robin
 Each round represents a week of matches beginning on the listed date:

-**World Cup Division rounds:**
-- Rounds 1 - 3: August 29 - September 12
+- Rounds 1 - 3: August 29 - September 18
-- Rounds 4 - 7: September 12 - October 3
+- Rounds 4 - 7: September 12 - October 2
+- Break Week: October 3 - October 9
-- *Mid-Season Tournament (Weekend of October 4)*
+- *Mid-Season Tournament:* Weekend of October 4
-- Rounds 8 - 10: October 3 - October 17
+- Rounds 8 - 10: October 10 - October 30
-- Rounds 11 - 14: October 17 - November 9
+- Rounds 11 - 14: October 24 - November 13

-**Triwizard Cup Division rounds:**
-- Rounds 1 - 3: August 29 - September 12
-- Rounds 4 - 5: September 12 - October 3
-- *Mid-Season Tournament*
-- Rounds 6 - 8: October 3 - October 17
-- Rounds 9 - 10: October 17 - November 9

 ## Division Brackets